marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 + The dataset is sourced from the Maven Analytics platform: https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=World%20Economic%20Indicators

 ## Research Questions:
+1. How does population density growth impact GDP growth across countries from 2000 to 2018?

+2. Which factors drive economic growth (GDP)?

-1. Which countries have experienced the highest growth in population and GDP?
+3. Which countries have experienced the highest growth in population and GDP?
 Is there overlap?

-2. How does population density growth impact GDP growth across countries from 2000 to 2018?

-3. In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?
+4. In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?

-4. Which factors are highly correlated with life expectancy?
+5. Which factors are highly correlated with life expectancy?

-5. Which factors differentiate "High Income" vs "Low Income" Countries?
+6. Which factors differentiate "High Income" vs "Low Income" Countries?

 ## Tools used :